seciot/Encryption-Module/README.md

 0xe2, 0x12, 0xb5, 0x0a, 0xef, 0x68, 0x0d, 0xa9, 0x3a, 0xf7, 0xb9, 0x2a, 0xa0, 0x81, 0x77, 0xd8}; // Hardcoded
 ```
 This vector should consist of 64 bytes (512 bits).
 No more, no less.
 Otherwise it may cause firmware to crash.
-I recommend to generate random 64 bytes and then enter them into `vmpc.c` file replacing default vector.
+I recommend to generate random 64 bytes and then enter them into `config.h` file replacing default vector.